Realising you have a problem with alcohol is the first big step to getting help.

 You may need alcohol support and reduction tips if:

-A good place to start is with a GP.
+A good place to start is with your GP.
 Try to be accurate and honest about how much you drink and any problems it may be causing you.

-If you have become dependent on alcohol, you will have found it difficult to fully control your drinking in some way.
+If you have become dependent on alcohol, you will have found it difficult to fully control your drinking in some way, so you’ll probably need some help either to cut down and control your drinking or stop completely and a plan to help you going forward.

 Cutting down or stopping drinking is usually just the beginning, and most people will need some degree of help or a long-term plan to stay in control or completely alcohol-free.